forcedotcom/cli/releasenotes/README.md

 These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
 We plan to include these changes in the next official release.
 This list isn't final and is subject to change.

 * NEW: Get a list of files in your project that the `force:source:*` commands ignore with the new `force:source:ignored:list` command.
 The command refers to the `.forceignore` file to determine the list of ignored files.

-    Running the command without any parameters returns a list of all the files in all package directories that are ignored.
+Run the command without any parameters to get a list of all the files in all package directories that are ignored.
 Use the `--sourcepath` parameter to limit the check to a specific file or directory.
 If you specify a directory, the command checks all subdirectories recursively.
 For example, run this command to check if a particular file is ignored:

     `sfdx force:source:ignored:list --sourcepath=mypackage.xml`